 The main three sources regarding the animal's population numbers are the Central Bureau of Statistics (CBS), Croatian Agricultural Agency (CAA) and FAO database.
 See Table 5.2-1 for detailed information.
-National data (CBS and CAA) is considered to be the most accurate source.
 For animal categories where national data was not available, FAO data was considered an adequate replacement source.
-Croatian Agricultural Agency (CAA) provided detailed national data for the population numbers of horses (1995-2017) and mules/asses (1995-2017).
-For the missing years, CBS data was used for horse population and CBS / FAOSTAT data for mules/assess population respectively, due to current unavailability of detailed national data.
+Activity data source for horses and mules and asses for the time period 2010-2020 was updated with values from the Ministry of Agriculture (MA) for increased accuracy of data.
+Data provided by Croatian Agricultural Agency (CAA) was used for he population numbers of horses and mules/asses for the missing years (1995-1999).

-This inventory introduced emission estimate for the rabbit population.
-Activity data for rabbits and hares was available from CBS for the years: 2003, 2007, 2010, 2013 and 2016.
-For the rest of the time series the AD was interpolated (for the missing years in the middle of the time series), for 1990-2002 highest available AD (for 2003) was used and for 2017-2019 available 2016 AD was used.
-Thus, further investigation into the availability and accuracy of source data for some of the key historical years - in particular the 1990-1995 period - is required.
+Activity data for rabbits and hares is available from CBS for the years: 2003, 2007, 2010, 2013 and 2016.
+For the rest of the time series the AD was interpolated (for the missing years in the middle of the time series), for 1990-2002 highest available AD (for 2003) was used and for 2017-2020 available 2016 AD was used.
+Note that the time period 2017-2020 is a probable minor overestimate of the population, since the overall trend indicates a decrease of the animal numbers.
+However the trend was not extrapolated due to high variation of AD for known years, which could also lead to a possible underestimate.
+Decision was thus made to go with the conservative approach of using the "last good number" and revisit the AD extrapolation as more known datapoints become available.
+Further investigation into the availability and accuracy of source data for some of the key historical years - in particular the 1990-1995 period - is required as well.